On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Introduction

 \textbf{Question.} Which pro-$p$ groups admit a faithful self-similar action on a regular rooted $p$-ary tree?

 The pro-$2$ completion of the Grigorchuk group coincides with its topological closure as a subgroup of $\textrm{Aut}(T_2)$, so it is an example of a pro-$2$ group that admits a self-similar action on a binary tree.
 For similar reasons, the pro-$p$ completions of the Gupta-Sidki $p$-groups admit self-similar actions on a $p$-ary tree.
 Self-similar actions of some classes of finite $p$-groups where studied in \cite{Su11} and \cite{BaFaFeVa}.
-A very important class of pro-$p$ groups is the class of $p$-adic analytic pro-$p$ groups.
-Although for free abelian pro-$p$ groups of finite rank it is not difficult to construct faithful self-similar actions on a $p$-ary tree, in general not much is known about $p$-adic analytic pro-$p$ groups with such actions.

-The main goal of the present paper is to study the self-similar actions of \textbf{torsion-free $p$-adic analytic pro-$p$ groups}.
-It is not difficult to see that every non-trivial torsion-free $p$-adic analytic pro-$p$ group of dimension at most 2 admits a faithful self-similar action on a $p$-ary tree (see Proposition \ref{pdim2}); note that all of these groups are solvable.
-In dimension 3, where the first examples of unsolvable torsion-free $p$-adic analytic pro-$p$ groups appear, the situation changes drastically.
-Our focus is on the study of self-similar actions of these groups, and we use Lie-theoretic methods.
-These methods are based on Lazard's correspondence \cite{Laz65}, an isomorphism between the category of saturable pro-$p$ groups and the category of saturable Lie lattices over $\bb{Z}_p$.
+The main goal of the present paper is to study the self-similar actions of torsion-free $p$-adic analytic pro-$p$ groups, and we do so using Lie methods.
+It is not difficult to see that every non-trivial torsion-free $p$-adic analytic pro-$p$ group of dimension at most 2 admits a faithful self-similar action on a $p$-ary tree (see Proposition \ref{pdim2}), but in dimension 3 or higher the problem becomes considerably more complex.